UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**XNA 3.11 to XNA 4.0 Conversion Cheat Sheet**](http://nelxon.com/resources/xna-3-1-to-xna-4-0-cheatsheet.php) - You want to change XNA 3.1 code to 4.0?
 This is a great help when searching for a way to get things done the right way.
 Many examples.
 * [**Getting a list of supported display modes**](http://blog.gallusgames.com/xna/getting-a-list-of-supported-display-modes-in-xna) - You want to know the resolutions your client's machine supports?
 This one is very simple.
 You just ask XNA and you'll get what you want.
 * [**2D camera with zoom and rotation**](http://www.david-amador.com/2009/10/xna-camera-2d-with-zoom-and-rotation/) - You want to write a platformer?
 This is a tutorial on how to implement a proper camera for a 2D game.
+* [**Premultiplied Alpha in XNA**](https://blogs.msdn.microsoft.com/shawnhar/2010/04/08/premultiplied-alpha-in-xna-game-studio-4-0/) - The master Shawn Hargreaves himself explains the reason for the premultiplied alpha values in XNA.

 ### Graphics And Effects
 * [**Using shaders**](http://www.xnamag.de/article.php?aid=34) - You want to use shaders and don't know what that is?
 Then this site is a good place to start.